 A recent Retail Week report has cited strong supplier relationships as a key attribute to the success of the UK’s fastest growing retailers.
 Supplier service levels directly impact retailers’ ability to meet customer needs, so working with vendors that have the foresight to ensure their service remains consistent and uninterrupted is essential.

 It is important to understand what factors contribute to establishing suppliers as long-term business assets.
-For many retailers, the most important determinants to a prosperous relationship are often agreed at the contract negotiation stage.
-Thorough research and continuous monitoring must be a priority for suppliers looking to cement their place as a strategic business partner.
+For many retailers, the most important determinants of a prosperous relationship are often agreed upon at the contract negotiation stage.
+Thorough research and continuous monitoring must be a priority for suppliers looking to cement their place as strategic business partners.

 Solid proof of capability: a good starting point

 Where possible, implementing a trial period to access the capabilities of a supplier before signing up is a good idea.
 This could work by creating a theoretical scenario where a vendor cannot source from their usual supplier and has to quickly demonstrate how they would circumnavigate the issue to ensure delivery times are not affected.
 Only those that anticipate this issue by having secondary supplier agreements in place should be considered.
 Naturally, this is a key requirement for vendors supplying products for sale in-store.
 However, retailers increasingly require highly technical supplier support in relation to technological infrastructure like e-commerce platforms and click-and-collect services.
 It is equally important that supplier response times in this area are up to scratch too.

 Understanding the needs of a buyer